-Figure 9 is shown the error performance in MTSMC, SMC and FSMC for first three links of PUMA robot manipulator.
+Steady state error: Figure 7 is shown the error performance in LTSMC and SMC for three links robot manipulator.
 The error performance is used to test the disturbance effect comparisons of these controllers for step trajectory.
 All three joint's inputs are step function with the same step time (step time= 1 second), the same initial value (initial value=0) and the same final value (final value=5).
-Based on Figure 4, MTSMC's rise time is about 0.6 second, SMC's rise time is about 0.483 second and FSMC's rise time is about 0.6 second which caused to create a needle wave in the range of 5 (amplitude=5) and the different width.
+Based on Figure 3, LTSMC's rise time is about 0.48 second and SMC's rise time is about 0.4 second which caused to create a needle wave in the range of 5 (amplitude=5) and the different width.
 In this system this time is transient time and this part of error introduced as a transient error.
-Besides the Steady State and RMS error in MTSMC, FSMC and SMC it is observed that, error performances in MTSMC (Steady State error =0.9e-12 and RMS error=1.1e-12) are about lower than FSMC (Steady State error =0.7e-8 and RMS error=1e-7) and SMC's (Steady State error=1e-8 and RMS error=1.2e-6).
+Besides the Steady State and RMS error =1.8e-10 and RMS error=1.16e-12) are about lower than SMC's (Steady State error=1e-8 and RMS error=1.2e-6).

-FIGURE 9 : MTSMC, SMC and FSMC for first, second and third link steady state error without disturbance: step trajectory
+FIGURE 7: LTSMC and SMC for first, second and third link steady state error without disturbance: step trajectory

-The MTSMC gives significant steady state error performance when compared to FSMC and SMC.
-When applied 40% disturbances in MTSMC the RMS error increased approximately 0.0164% (percent of increase the MTSMC RMS error = $\frac{(40\% disturbance RMS error}{1000} = \frac{1.8e-12}{1.8e-12} = \frac{1.8e-12}{1.8e-12}$ 1.1e - 12no disturbanceRMS error 0.0164%), in FSMC the RMS error increased approximately 6.9% (percent of increase the FSMC error= $\frac{(40\% \text{ disturbance RMS error}}{no \text{ disturbance RMS error}} = \frac{0.69e-4}{1e-7} = 6.9\%)$ in RMS RMS SMC the error increased approximately 9.17% (percent of increase the PD-SMC RMS error= $\frac{(40\% \, disturbance \, RMS \, error}{1000}$ $\frac{11e-4}{1.2e-6}$ = 9.17%).
-In this part MTSMC, SMC and FSMC have been comparatively evaluation through MATLAB simulation, for PUMA robot manipulator control.
-It is observed that however MTSMC is independent of nonlinear dynamic equation of PUMA 560 robot manipulator but it can guarantee the trajectory following and eliminate the chattering phenomenon in certain systems, structure uncertain systems and unstructured model uncertainties by online tuning method.
+The LTSMC gives significant steady state error performance when compared to SMC.
+When applied 40% disturbances in LTSMC the RMS error increased approximately 0.0164% (percent of increase the LTSMC RMS error= $\frac{(40\% disturbance RMS error}{no disturbance RMS error} = \frac{1.16e-12}{1.1e-12} = 0.0122\%$) and in SMC the RMS error= $\frac{(40\% disturbance RMS error)}{no disturbance RMS error} = \frac{1.16e-12}{1.1e-12} = 0.0122\%$) and in SMC the RMS error= $\frac{(40\% disturbance RMS error)}{no disturbance RMS error} = \frac{1.16e-12}{1.1e-12} = 0.0122\%$) and in SMC the RMS error= $\frac{(40\% disturbance RMS error)}{no disturbance RMS error} = \frac{11e-4}{1.2e-6} = 9.17\%$).
+In this part LTSMC and SMC have been comparatively evaluation through MATLAB simulation, for 3DOF robot manipulator control.
+It is observed that however LTSMC is dependent of nonlinear dynamic equation of robot manipulator but it can guarantee the trajectory following and eliminate the chattering phenomenon in certain systems, structure uncertain systems and unstructured model uncertainties by online tuning method.

-4. CONCLUSION
+5. CONCLUSION

-Refer to this research, a mathematical error-based tuning sliding mode controller (MTSMC) is proposed for PUMA robot manipulator.
-Pure sliding mode controller with saturation function and fuzzy sliding mode controller with saturation function have difficulty in handling unstructured model uncertainties.
-It is possible to solve this problem by combining fuzzy sliding mode controller and mathematical error-based tuning.
-Since the sliding surface gain (λ) is adjusted by mathematical error-based tuning method, it is nonlinear and continuous.
-The sliding surface slope updating factor (α) of mathematical error-based tuning part can be changed with the changes in error, change of error and the second change of error.
+In this research, a baseline error-based tuning sliding mode controller (LTSMC) is design and applied to robot manipulator.
+Pure sliding mode controller has difficulty in handling unstructured model uncertainties.
+It is possible to solve this problem by combining sliding mode controller and linear error-based tuning.
+The sliding surface gain (λ) is adjusted by linear error-based tuning method.
+The sliding surface slope updating factor (δ) of linear error-based tuning part can be changed with the changes in error, change of error and the integral (summation) of error.
 Sliding surface gain is adapted on-line by sliding surface slope updating factor.
-In pure sliding mode controller and fuzzy sliding mode controller the sliding surface gain is chosen by trial and error, which means pure sliding mode controller and error-based fuzzy sliding mode controller have to have a prior knowledge of the system uncertainty.
+In pure sliding mode controller the sliding surface gain is chosen by trial and error, which means pure sliding mode controller had to have a prior knowledge of the system uncertainty.
 If the knowledge is not available error performance and chattering phenomenon are go up.
-In mathematical error-based tuning sliding mode controller the sliding surface gain are updated on-line to compensate the system unstructured uncertainty.
-The stability and convergence of the mathematical error-based tuning sliding mode controller based on switching function is guarantee and proved by the Lyapunov method.
-The simulation results exhibit that the mathematical error-based tuning sliding mode controller works well in various situations.
-Based on theoretical and simulation results, it is observed that mathematical error-based tuning sliding mode controller to the simulator.
-It is a best solution to eliminate chattering phenomenon with saturation function in structure and unstructured uncertainties.
+In linear error-based tuning sliding sufface gain are updated on-line to compensate the system unstructured uncertainty.
+The simulation results exhibit that the linear error-based tuning sliding mode controller works well in various situations.